tartley/tartley.github.io/posts/the-incal.md

 *Written by Alejandro Jodorowsky, art by Jean Giraud (aka Mœbius), 1980-88*

+I grabbed this in the English translation from the original French, having been intrigued by the *Pocket Essential Alan Moore*'s description of it as a contender for "the best comic in the medium's history".

 This creative pairing also worked together on
 [the unproduced 1970s movie of Dune](https://en.wikipedia.org/wiki/Jodorowsky%27s_Dune),
 the one whose cast was to have included Salvador Dalí, Orson Welles,